-- Adopting a healthy lifestyle, the more fit and active you are, the less likely you are to have aches, and your coping skills also improve.
+- By adopting a healthy lifestyle, the more fit and active you are, the less likely you are to have aches, and your coping skills also improve.
 Its always better to stay active and go about your daily life as usual as best as you can

 - When starting exercises, start gradually and increase the level of intensity as you feel comfortable and without aggravating your soreness.

-- Try to get good restful sleep.
-As studies have suggested that lack of sleep can cause increase chronic neck pain.
+- Try to get good restful sleep, as studies have suggested that lack of sleep can cause increased chronic neck pain.
 Sleeping position and posture can be helpful, as well.
-If you are a stomach sleeper, try and sleep on your side as laying on your stomach can increase neck stress and strain while in one position.
-Also, a supportive neck pillow can help and avoid using more than one pillow.
+If you are a stomach sleeper, try and sleep on your side, as laying on your stomach can increase neck stress and strain while in one position.
+Also, a supportive neck pillow can help avoid using more than one pillow.

 Recently published clinical practice guidelines by Pierre et al. (2016) for patients experiencing neck discomfort recommend that interventions often provided by physiotherapists are helpful.

 If you are suffering from neck pain, we could help you and advise you of the best possible treatment options.
-Please do contact us to book your appointment today.
+Please get in touch with us to book your appointment today.